ThKrypt/QualCoder/07b-AI-Assisted-Coding.md

 Over time, however, the results returned by the AI will begin to **diverge from the original topic** and become less and less relevant.
 This is the point where you should stop the investigation and move on to the next topic or code.
 You don't need to click "find more" until there is absolutely no data left to analyze from step one of the search.
 Compare this to a Google search: There's no need to click through every single page of results if you already understand what you want to know.

-### If You Get No Results
+### What to Do If You Get No Results

 1) **If step one does not return any potentially relevant data:** Remember that by default, the code search only extracts new data.
 If you have already thoroughly coded your documents, there may simply be nothing new to explore on a particular topic.
 Also, think about your search query, especially the name of the code or search topic: Is it too specific or not clear enough?
 2) **If step two does not yield any results:** Click on "find more" (if available) to analyze more data.
 If this does not produce any results either, you may want to start a new search with a more open, inclusive prompt (e.g., "open search").

-In general, getting no, very few, or mosty irrelevant results is a strong indication that a particular topic is not very prominent in your data.
+In general, getting no, very few, or mostly irrelevant results is a strong indication that a particular topic is not very prominent in your data.
 However, we cannot guarantee that the AI will find every single piece of data related to your code or free search without missing anything.